 - Fit into a working whole

 You are going to spend a lot of time building a successful business.
-7 years is the average to IPO.
+7 years is the average for IPO.
 You will also spend a few years doing an unsuccessful business.
 So you want to know your business model is right starting out.
 That way you ‘just’ need to execute on the right path.
-If you are uncertain, you’re going to be distracted and nervous as a heroine addict in remission without Methadone.
+If you are uncertain, you’re going to be distracted and nervous as a heroin addict in remission without Methadone.